nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/tutorial/01-create-application.md

 ## Note on `nx serve` and `ng serve`

 Internally, the Nx CLI delegates to the Angular CLI when running commands or generating code.
 The `nx serve` command produces the same result as `ng serve`, and `nx build` produces the same results as `ng build`.
 However, the Nx CLI supports advanced capabilities that aren't supported by the Angular CLI.
 For instance, Nx's computation cache only works when using the Nx CLI.
 In other words, using `nx` instead `ng` will result in the same output, but often will perform a lot better.
 [Read more about Nx CLI and Angular CLI.](/angular/cli/nx-and-cli)

-!!!!!
-Open http://localhost:4200 in the browser.
-What do you see?
-!!!!!
-Page saying "Welcome to Todos!"
-Page saying "This is an Angular app built with the Angular CLI" 404